Macossa-Tambara Lions

 Lions are sentinels and key indicators of ecosystem health.

-Between 2012-2021, our team helped forge the recovery of indigenous lions in the Greater Gorongosa-Marromeu Lion Recovery Unit focusing our work in the the adjacent national park that lies on the eastern boundary of Macosssa.
-When we began our work, lions were facing certain extinction with 1-in-3 either maimed or killed due to the rampant poaching throughout the park.
-Our decade-long mission there alongside wildlife rangers and community leaders eventually turned the tide for lions and culminated in raising the number of lions from 30 to over 220 in just ten years.
-Because lions are such key species, their recovery in turn helped usher in the recovery of painted dogs and leopards - both efforts successfully led by our team.
+Prior to Macossa-Tambara, our team helped forge the recovery of indigenous lions in the Greater Gorongosa-Marromeu Lion Recovery Unit focusing our work in an adjacent national park lying on the south-eastern boundary of where we work today.
+When we began our work in the national park, lions were facing certain extinction with 1-in-3 either maimed or killed due to the rampant poaching and lack of community involvement in their protection.
+Our decade-long mission there alongside wildlife rangers and community leaders eventually turned the tide for lions and culminated in raising the number of lions from 30 to over 220.
+Because lions are such key species, their recovery in turn helped usher in the recovery of endangered painted dogs and leopards - both efforts successfully led by our team.

-Today an estimated 30-50 lions call the greater Macossa-Tambara landscape home.
-And we know that with its large and intact Miombo woodlands, and riverine and savanna habitats, and its shared boundary with corridors connecting to the national park, this landscape has enormous potential to support a robust lion population.
-We also know that the most effective path to recovery is if communities lead from the very start.
+Today, an estimated 50+ lions find refuge in the Macossa-Tambara.
+And we know that with its large and intact Miombo woodlands, and riverine and savanna habitats, and its shared boundary with corridors connecting to an adjacent national park, this landscape has enormous potential to support a larger and more robust lion population.
+From experience, we also know that the most effective path to lion recovery is when communities lead from the very beginning.